MSU-Beam-Dynamics/JuTrack.jl/README.md

 # Known issues
 * This package currently supports forward AD.
 Backward AD is still under development.

-* Creating long lattice vectors in the differentiated function can slow the differentiation and may result in an error.
-To avoid it, please create/load the lattice before the differentiation, and then take it as a constant variable or global variable for the differentiated function.

-* Terminated with error code (-1073741819).
-This is a Windows-specific error code, indicating possible conflicts of the package with the memomry management of Windows system.
-It is always recommended to run it on Linux platform for better performance.

-* Current stable version is on Julia 1.9.4.
+* This package is developed and tested on Julia 1.9.4.
 Please up/downgrade the Julia version if there is a issue.